Andy4495/Noritake-GU7000/README.md

 To download and install the library, follow the [instructions][1] on Noritake's website.

 I have been using the GU7000 library with the GU144x16D-7053B display.
-Libraries for other Noritake displays are available at the above link.
+Libraries for other Noritake displays are available at the [above link][1].

 ## Using the GU7000 Module